People may have symptoms, such as fever, weakness, and paleness, because they have too few normal blood cells.

 Therapies using monoclonal antibodies (proteins that attach specifically to the leukemia cells, tagging them for destruction) are also used in some people with relapsed ALL.
-In some people with relapsed ALL, chimeric antigen receptor T-cell therapy Gene therapy Immunotherapy is used to stimulate the body's immune system against cancer.
-These treatments target specific genetic characteristics of the tumor cells.
-The genetic characteristics of tumors... read more (CAR-T) can be used.
+In some people with relapsed ALL, chimeric antigen receptor T-cell therapy Combination Cancer Therapy Cancer drugs are most effective when given in combination.
+The rationale for combination therapy is to use drugs that work by different mechanisms, thereby decreasing the likelihood that resistant... read more (CAR-T) can be used.
 This therapy involves modifying a type of lymphocyte (T lymphocytes, also called T cells) from the person who has leukemia so that the new T cells will recognize and attack leukemia cells.

 After relapse, additional treatment for people who are unable to undergo stem cell transplantation is often poorly tolerated and ineffective, frequently causing people to feel much sicker.
 However, remissions can occur.
 End-of-life care Introduction to Death and Dying Death is an intrinsic part of life, and talking about the likely outcomes of illness, including death and dying, is an important part of health care.
 Doctors and patients vary in the language... read more should be considered for people who do not respond to treatment.

 The following is an English-language resource that may be useful.
 Please note that the MANUAL is not responsible for the content of this resource.